The-Intruder/C-Standard-Library-Extension-aka-Libft/README.md

 | :-------- | :---- | :---------------------------------- |
 | `n`       | `int` | The integer to convert to a string. |

-### ft_strmapi
+---

-Applies a function to each character in a string, with its index as an argument, and returns a new string.
+***ft_strmapi:*** Applies a function to each character in a string, with its index as an argument, and returns a new string.

 ```c
 char *ft_strmapi(char const *s, char (*f)(unsigned int, char));